A low-carb diet for beginners

 Try to avoid

 Here’s what you should not eat on low carb – foods full of sugar and starch.
-As you can see, these foods are much higher in carbs.
+These foods are much higher in carbs.

 The numbers are grams of digestible carbs per 100 grams (3.5 ounces), unless otherwise noted.

 What to drink

 So what do you drink on low carb?
 Water is perfect, and so is coffee or tea.
 Ideally, use no sweeteners.
-A modest amount of milk or cream is OK (but beware of caffe latte!).
+A modest amount of milk or cream is OK in your coffee or tea (but beware of caffe latte!).

 Visual low-carb guides

 Here are more detailed visual guides to the amount of carbs in common foods.
 Is a specific food item low or high in carbs?
 Click to find out:

 Browse our over 500 delicious low-carb recipes or head over to our 14-day low-carb meal plan for inspiration.
-You can always find our recipes via the “Recipes” link in the top grey menu.
+You can always find our recipes under “Recipes” in the top menu.
 Here are a few popular ones:

 How low is low carb?

-The fewer carbohydrates you eat, the bigger the effects on weight and blood sugar will be.
-We recommend following the dietary advice as strictly as you can.
-When you’re happy with your weight and health, you may carefully try eating more liberally (if you want to).
+The fewer carbohydrates you eat, the more powerful the effects on weight and blood sugar will be.
+We recommend initially following the dietary advice fairly strictly.
+When you’re happy with your weight and health, you may carefully try eating more carbs (if you want to).

-Here are three examples of what a low-carb meal can look like, depending on how many carbs you eat per day:
+Here are three examples of what a low-carb meal can look like, depending on how many carbs you plan to eat per day:

 A strict low-carb diet is often called a ketogenic (or “keto”) diet.